 It’s that time of year.
 Pumpkin is making its way into lattes, muffins, and more.

-But it doesn’t appear on plates often enough as, well, just pumpkin.
+But pumpkin doesn’t appear on plates often enough as, well, just pumpkin.

 Like most deep-orange veggies, pumpkin is rich in vitamin A from carotenoids.
-Each half cup of mashed, cooked pumpkin has more than a day’s worth.
+Each half cup of mashed, cooked pumpkin has nearly a day’s worth.
 And it comes with a decent dose of potassium and fiber…all for only 25 calories.

 Here’s what to do with fresh pumpkin.

-Look for sugar pumpkins, which are smaller and more flavorful than their jack-o-lantern cousins.
+Look for sugar pumpkins or pie pumpkins, which are smaller and more flavorful than their jack-o-lantern cousins.
 Cut off the top and bottom ends, then cut in half.
 Remove the seeds—you can toast them later—and the pulp.
 (An ice cream scoop works well.)

 Got leftovers?
 Turn them into a creamy soup by puréeing with caramelized onions and vegetable stock.